tinybannedbooklibrary/tinybannedbooklibrary/README.md

 3. [Replication](https://github.com/tinybannedbooklibrary/tinybannedbooklibrary#replication)

 # Accessing-Books
 This site only includes links to banned books, this account and the people that share this info are not responsible for hosting the books or maintaining the sites that do.
 Want them taken down?
-(First off - fuck you.)
+(First off - screw you.)
 And secondly, take it up with the site owners.

 # Book List
 These are some of the most challenged/banned books according to the [ALA](https://www.ala.org/advocacy/bbooks/frequentlychallengedbooks/top10).
 Click on the title to download the book.

+Use the IPFS download links, Library Genesis and Z-Library have been taken down.
 1. [Gender Queer by Maia Kobabe](https://annas-archive.org/md5/c90efeafe08ca2fcd19385adad93e541)
 2. [Lawn Boy by Jonathan Evison](https://annas-archive.org/md5/0ef781ec23223b9c8c1edb8a5a3782c2)
 3. [All Boys Aren’t Blue by George M. Johnson](https://annas-archive.org/md5/d312f088529ed2ce5689cedd37f68390)